8 Tips to Survive Camping With Severe Allergies

 It’s always a good idea to have an inventory of your food supplies.
 Planning ahead and being prepared is one of the best ways to avoid exposing yourself to dangerous foods.
 If you run out of safe food, you’re more likely eat whatever is nearest to you, regardless of its safety.
 Or, if you have self-control, you might have only limited foods to eat and end up going hungry till your next shipment comes in.

-If you don’t regularly keep inventory, then at least making a menu for the week prior to camping and the period of time you’ll be gone.
+If you don’t regularly keep inventory, then at least make a menu for the week prior to camping and the period of time you’ll be gone.
 Make a complete list of every item you’ll need and start ordering at least a couple of weeks before you have to go.

 Waiting until the last minute is not a good idea.
 Items can take longer to ship, get held up for any reason, or get lost.
 If you give yourself a reasonable amount of time for error, then you’ll be well prepared ahead of time.
 Unlike non-allergy people, those with severe allergies cannot get food on the go or at the location.
-If the mail doesn’t show up, this means your trip might be delayed or even canceled.
+If your order doesn’t show up, this means your trip might be delayed or even canceled.

 Also, don’t forget to plan for the meals you’ll be eating when you get home!
 If you use up all of your safe supplies for camping, you might be out of food when you arrive back home.
 This is where keeping a regular inventory and planning ahead come in handy.